New strains could raise risk of larger dengue outbreak: Experts

 Of the four distinct dengue virus variations, the DenV-1 and DenV-2 serotypes are most commonly seen here.
 The majority of infections since 2016 have been caused by DenV-2 - meaning that most recovered dengue patients would have immunity against this serotype.

-However, DenV-3 and DenV-4 accounted for more than half the dengue cases sampled here since February.
+However, DenV-3 and DenV-4 accounted for more than half of the dengue cases sampled here since February.

 Last year saw the first DenV-3 outbreak here in three decades and a fourfold spike in DenV-4 cases, from 4.8 per cent of infections in January to 23.1 per cent by December.

 At its peak, DenV-3 accounted for 47 per cent of last year's infections.
-In contrast, this serotype was behind just 11 per cent of the cases between 2014 and 2018.
+In contrast, this serotype made up just 11 per cent of the cases between 2014 and 2018.

 There were 35,315 reported dengue cases last year, when there was a major outbreak.

 The National Environment Agency (NEA) told The Straits Times that new strains are usually introduced through imported cases.
-Such viral strains can subsequently circulate more widely due to factors such as lower population immunity to the less common serotypes, and better virus replication in the mosquito and the human.
+Such viral strains can subsequently circulate more widely due to factors such as lower population immunity to the less common serotypes and better virus replication in the mosquito and human.

 Warmer and rainier weather can also lead to rising mosquito populations and increased feeding.

-Professor Paul Tambyah, president of the Asia-Pacific Society of Clinical Microbiology and Infection, said it is possible for one strain to become more dominant if immunity to the other strains have developed, he said.
+Professor Paul Tambyah, president of the Asia-Pacific Society of Clinical Microbiology and Infection, said it is possible for one strain to become more dominant if immunity to the other strains have developed.

 Analysis of those DenV-3 samples had identified three genotypes closely related to those found in Indonesia, Malaysia, the Philippines, Thailand, Saudi Arabia and Cote d'Ivoire.

-NEA said the most common DenV-3 strains had spread in Singapore in 2015 and 2017, and are closely related to the strains found in South-east Asian countries.
+The NEA said the most common DenV-3 strains had spread in Singapore in 2015 and 2017 and are closely related to the strains found in South-east Asian countries.

 With the drastic reduction in international travel this year, however, it is less likely that a new "variant" of DenV-3 would have been introduced, Prof Tambyah said.